Skip to main content

 Rodents are often singly housed for a period during their recovery and cage enrichment items are removed to avoid injuries.
 There are opportunities to refine the care of rodents through enhanced monitoring of parameters such as body temperature and improvements to the housing environment after surgery.
 The aim of this Challenge is to develop a shelter for rodents to provide warmth and a means to monitor the animals to improve post-operative care, which is critical to aid recovery and minimise any pain and distress.

-This Challenge is now open for applications – find out more about applying by clicking on the 'How to apply' tab.
+This Challenge is now closed for applications.
 Further information about the aims and deliverables of this Challenge can be found in the Challenge brief or by clicking on the 'Full Challenge information' tab.

-Find out more about this Challenge from the recording of the launch webinar and the document surmising the Q&A session with the Sponsors below.
+Find out more about this Challenge from the recording of the launch webinar and the document surmising the Q&A session with the Sponsors.

 Background